ybw0014/mc-plugin-docs/docs/infinity-expansion-2/first-install.md

 You can also download the libraries manually and place them in the `plugins/InfinityExpansion2/libraries` folder, if you know how to do it.

 :::

+## Configuration

+InfinityExpansion2 provides more customization options than the original InfinityExpansion plugin.
+You will want to check all the options in different configuration files.
+Check out [configuration](/infinity-expansion-2/config/) for more information.